(“Macmillan”, 'we', 'us', 'our').

 To request a free sample copy of a book we use the contact, course and university data you provide to process the request.
 We retain this information on your personal account so we can manage the process of communicating with you and tracking the statistics of whether you have adopted the book for your course

 VI.
-NewsletterWith your email address you can subscribe to our newsletter that provides you with the latest news about our products and services if you consent to receiving such newsletters.
-The legal basis for this processing is Article 6 sec.
-1 sent.
-1 lit. a GDPR.
+NewsletterWith your email address, you can subscribe to our newsletter that provides you with the latest news about our products and services if you consent to receiving such newsletters.
 Your email address will be retained as long as you subscribe to our newsletter.

 You can unsubscribe from this service by opting out via the link provided in each email newsletter.